martgil/webext-docs/accounts.rst

 .. api-section-annotation-hack:: -- [Added in TB 98]

 Fired when a property of an account has been modified.
 Folders and identities of accounts are not monitored by this event, use the dedicated folder and identity events instead.
-A changed ``defaultIdentity`` is reported only after a different identity has been assigned as default identity, but not after a property of the default identity has been changed.
+A changed :value:`defaultIdentity` is reported only after a different identity has been assigned as default identity, but not after a property of the default identity has been changed.

 .. api-header::
    :label: Parameters for onUpdated.addListener(listener)